Tito Puente

 One of Puente's favorite stories is about "Oye Como Va," which was covered by Joe Cuba and later Santana.
 He had groused about its being called "a Santana tune" until he saw the amount of the royalty check!
 Santana's hit version drew new attention to its author.
 As arranger and composer, Puente is considered a major force in Latin and Latin jazz.
 As Tico's leading mambo-vibes player, and master of timbales and other percussion, his influence is unmatched.
 And, one of the Palladium's Two Titos, he will be remembered for putting on a tremendous live show.
 Even his last concert performances on film and television bear out his reputation.

-Buying: Top picks are the early albums on Victor and Tico.
-His treatment of Latin Soul (boogaloo, etc.) on later Tico albums is some of the best of that idiom.
+Buying: Top picks are most of the early albums on Victor (for much of the greatest use of RCA's resources ever in Latin music) and Tico (for definitive mambo-jazz vibes and timbales).
+His treatment of Latin soul on later Tico albums is some of the best of that idiom.

 Rating